WojtekFulmyk/mlcausality-krr-paper-replication/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPLv3 License because the  <a href="https://github.com/Eden-Kramer-Lab/spectral_connectivity">spectral-connectivity</a>, whose functions are used in this repository, are also released under GPLv3.
+Distributed under the GPLv3 License because the  <a href="https://github.com/Eden-Kramer-Lab/spectral_connectivity">spectral-connectivity</a> library, whose functions are used in this repository, are also released under GPLv3.
 See [LICENSE](https://github.com/WojtekFulmyk/mlcausality-krr-paper-replication/blob/master/LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>